Goslar: Education

-The three tier education system in Goslar district falls under Lower-Saxon legislation.
+The three-tier education system in Goslar district falls under Lower-Saxon legislation.
 The language of instruction at all schools is German.
 The nine primary schools are distributed across the entire municipality and the associated hamlets.
-There are two advanced secondary schools (5-12/13), the Christian-von-Dohm-Gymnasium, and the more traditional Ratsgymnasium, both of which prepare their students for an academic career.
-Three intermediate level schools (5-10), the Andre-Mouton Realschule, the Realschule Hoher Weg, and the Realschule Goldene Aue prepare their pupils for a professional career.
-Furthermore, two vocational schools (5-9/10) exist: the Hauptschule Oker, and the Hauptschule Kaiserpfalz.
-The Sonderschule caters to children with learning difficulties and special needs.
+There are two grammar schools (years 5-12/13), the Christian-von-Dohm-Gymnasium and the more traditional Ratsgymnasium, both of which prepare their pupils for an academic career.
+Three intermediate-level schools (years 5–10), the Andre-Mouton Realschule, the Realschule Hoher Weg and the Realschule Goldene Aue, prepare their pupils for a professional career.
+There are also two vocational schools (years 5-9/10): the Hauptschule Oker and the Hauptschule Kaiserpfalz.
+The Sonderschule caters for children with learning difficulties and special needs.

-The supplementary public Waldorf school Harz – Branch Goslar, educates its students along a more spiritual line termed anthroposophy, which is based on the teachings of the Austrian pedagogue Rudolf Steiner.
+The supplementary public Waldorf school Harz – Branch Goslar educates its pupils along a more spiritual line termed anthroposophy, based on the teachings of the Austrian pedagogue Rudolf Steiner.

-At the 10-12 level there are four job-training colleges located at Goslar in crafts, economics, and care for the elderly for students from Goslar district and beyond.
-There are two public vocational schools offering part-time education within the German dual vocational education and training system and full-time education.
-BBS 1 Goslar -Am Stadtgarten- is focused on education in business administration, economics, health services and information and communications technology (ICT).
-BBS Goslar-Baßgeige/Seesen is concentrated on education in mechanical, electrical and textile engineering; natural sciences: chemistry, physics, biology; food services, domestic science and industry and administration.
+For years 10–12 there are four job-training colleges located at Goslar in crafts, economics and care for the elderly for students from Goslar district and beyond.
+There are two state vocational schools offering part-time education within the German dual vocational education and training system and full-time education.
+BBS 1 Goslar -Am Stadtgarten- focuses on education in business administration, economics, health services and information and communications technology (ICT).
+BBS Goslar-Baßgeige/Seesen concentrates on mechanical, electrical and textile engineering; natural sciences: chemistry, physics, biology; food services, domestic science and industry and administration.

-The nearest university from Goslar is the old venerable Engineering and Mining School at Clausthal-Zellerfeld situated in the Upper Harz mountains some 21 km south of Goslar within Goslar district.
-Some 80 km to the south the highly acclaimed University of Göttingen (founded by King George II of Great Britain) is based.
+The nearest university to Goslar is the venerable old Engineering and Mining School at Clausthal-Zellerfeld in the Upper Harz mountains some 21 km south of Goslar within Goslar district.
+Some 80 km to the south is the highly acclaimed University of Göttingen (founded by King George II of Great Britain).

-The adult-education program (Volkshochschule) of the Goslar district is dedicated to lifelong learning.
+Adult education (lifelong learning) for the Goslar area is offered at the Volkshochschule'’.